Novant8/svt-web-demonstrator/README.md

 ### CWE-79: Improper Neutralization of Input During Web Page Generation ("Cross-site Scripting", XSS) - DOM

 1. Log-in as an [existing user](#existing-users).
-2. Go to `http://localhost:5173/pages/add` to add a new page.
+2. Click the "New page" button on the back-end to add a new page.
 3. Insert a title and a header.
 4. Enter one of the HTML tags shown in the [CWE-79 (Stored)](#cwe-79-improper-neutralization-of-input-during-web-page-generation-cross-site-scripting-xss---stored) section.
 5. Click the "Show Preview" button.